Andrology Fellowship Objectives

 - f. an understanding of the indications, complications, techniques, and results and biology of erectile dysfunction treatments;

-- g. an understanding, the indications, results and basic biology of localized and systemic treatment for reproductive dysfunction;
+- g. an understanding of, the indications, results and basic biology of localized and systemic treatment for reproductive dysfunction;

 - h. an understanding of the biology, evaluation and treatment of local therapies to the penis and testis;